uma-email/poc/README.md

 ![Schematic Flow - pull data](./images/schematic-flow-pull.png)

-# UMA communication platform
+# UMA communications platform

 ## Sequence diagrams

-To transfer data from sender to recipient, AEMS uses a push/pull mechanism and the UMA wide ecosystem topology (AEMS ⊃ UMA communication platform ⊃ UMA wide ecosystem).
+To transfer data from sender to recipient, AEMS uses a push/pull mechanism and the UMA wide ecosystem topology (AEMS ⊃ UMA communications platform ⊃ UMA wide ecosystem).

 This concept works without shared OIDC provider and without federated OIDC providers.
 There is no need to have a trust relationship (a contract) between security domains foo.com and bar.com.
 This concept uses an UMA-compliant challenge–response mechanism with the permission ticket.